cran-task-views/WebTechnologies/WebTechnologies.md

 ### Social Media Clients

+The following packages provide an interface to its associated service, unless noted otherwise.

 - *Twitter*:
   `r pkg("rtweet")` provides an interface through its API.
   `r github("gvegayon/twitterreport")` (not on CRAN) focuses on report generation based on Twitter data.